 For example, say you’ve always dreamed of owning a home, and you plan to buy one in the next five years.
 You may be fine making sacrifices, such as taking fewer vacations or purchasing a used car to save up for a down payment, but is your partner?
 If your partner is the one with the big goals, such as starting their own business, are you OK making sacrifices to help them achieve these goals?

 Whatever your goals are, you need to work together to make a plan to achieve them.
 Without a plan, these goals will remain out of reach.

 12. How Will You Budget Your Money?

-After you’ve worked out an overall plan for reaching your goals, it’s time to sit down and work out a monthly budget.
-Take into consideration your current income, how often you’re each paid, and whether it’s consistent or irregular pay and what you can reasonably count on making each month.
+After you’ve worked out an overall plan for reaching your goals, it’s time to sit down and work out a monthly budget, which you can start using right now or after you’re married.
+Consider your current income, how often you receive paychecks, whether it’s consistent or irregular pay, and what you can reasonably count on making each month.
 Then, work out your expenses.

-Some expenses, such as your rent and car payment, may be fixed, while others such as your utilities and groceries may fluctuate from one month to the next.
-Also, you may have some months with additional expenses, such as car maintenance and repairs or holiday gifting.
+Some expense categories, such as your rent and car payment, are fixed, while others, such as your utilities and groceries, may fluctuate from one month to the next.
+Also, you may have some months with additional expenses, such as car maintenance and repairs or holiday gift giving.

-Talk about what you both want your monthly budget to look like, how much you should be spending in each category, and how much you’ll have left over to put toward your financial goals.
-Although you may not be married yet, it’s not too soon to start discussing how you’ll manage everything once you are.
-If you’re already living together, you may already have had some of these conversations.
-The Brides 2018 American Wedding Study found that as many as 84% of couples live together before marriage.
+Talk about what you both want your monthly budget to look like, how much you should be spending in each category, and how much you’ll have left to put toward your financial goals.
+That should include an emergency fund of at least $1,000 if you don’t already have one.
+Although you may not be married yet, it’s never too soon to start saving.

 Working together, you can create a budget that fits your income and allows you to enjoy spending some of your money while also working toward your goals.